Quick start guide

 CLion fully integrates with the CMake build system: you can create, open, build and run/debug CMake projects seamlessly.
 CMake itself is bundled in CLion, so you don't need to install it separately unless you decide to use a custom version.

-Apart from CMake, CLion supports compilation database and Gradle projects.
+Apart from CMake, CLion supports compilation database, Gradle, and Makefile projects.
 Currently, you cannot create a new project of these types within CLion, but you can open and manage an existing one with full code insight available.

 Do I need to install anything in advance?